-Figure 2 shows the interaction among the multicast-related modules.
+Figure 2 shows the interactions between the multicast-related modules.
 Those interactions are:

-- MFEA-PIM: to send or receive PIM control messages, to forward PIM-related signals from the multicast forwarding engine to PIM, to establish the communication between PIM and the multicast-forwarding engine, for the MFEA to join or leave a multicast group on behalf of PIM, etc. - MFEA-MLD/IGMP: to send or receive MLD/IGMP control messages, and to join or leave a multicast group on behalf of MLD/IGMP. - MLD/IGMP-PIM: for PIM to monitor multicast membership about local members. - RIB-PIM: for PIM to obtain MRIB information.
+- FEA-MFEA: to propagate vif-related information updates from the FEA to the MFEA. - MFEA-PIM: to send or receive PIM control packets, to forward PIM-related signals from the multicast forwarding engine to PIM, to establish the communication between PIM and the multicast-forwarding engine, for the MFEA to join or leave a multicast group on behalf of PIM, etc. - MFEA-MLD/IGMP: to send or receive MLD/IGMP control packets, and to join or leave a multicast group on behalf of MLD/IGMP. - MLD/IGMP-PIM: for PIM to monitor multicast membership about local members. - RIB-PIM: for PIM to obtain MRIB information.